Faial Island: Migration to Canada (1950s - 1990s)

+Autonomous Region of Portugal (1980s - 2000s)

 Economic and political changes since the 1980s have helped to revitalize the island's economy and development.
 After the Azores gained the status of an Autonomous Region within Portugal, Horta, the island's only city, hosted the Regional Parliament (Parlamento Regional) of the Azores.

 Geography

 Physical geography

-Along with other islands in the Azores archipelago, Faial is of volcanic origin, being one of the most volcanically active islands of the archipelago, and is close to the tectonic divide between the European and North American Plates.
-The island can be considered (from a geophysical perspective) the westernmost point of Europe (the two islands west of Faial, Flores and Corvo, are already on the American plate).
+Along with other islands in the Azores archipelago, the island of Faial is volcanic, being one of the most volcanically active islands of the archipelago, and is close to the tectonic rift between the European and North American Plates.
+The island can be considered (from a geophysical perspective) the westernmost point of Europe (the two islands west of Faial, Flores, and Corvo, are already on the American plate).